sgaliamov/blog/posts/rust/rust acquaintance.md

 ## Comparison with ASP.NET

 Since I'm mostly a `.NET` developer I was curious how it performs in comparison with `ASP.NET` platform.
-I [expected](https://www.techempower.com/benchmarks/#section=data-r19&hw=ph&test=composite) to see that the Rust implementation outperform C#.
+I [expected](https://www.techempower.com/benchmarks/#section=data-r19&hw=ph&test=composite) to see that the Rust implementation will outperform C#.

+For this I have implemented a simple [web server](https://github.com/sgaliamov/rust-web-api) that can add and return notes from `PostgreSQL`.
+I also added an endpoint that returns the current date to have some logic without I/O.
+I chose [actix](https://actix.rs/) because it is one of the fastest web frameworks for Rust.

-It took me less than an hour to implement the `.NET` [version](https://github.com/sgaliamov/rust-web-api/blob/master/dotnet/NotesApi/NotesApi/Controllers/NotesController.cs), which is just 55 lines of code, including all blank lines and line breaks, but it took me 2 days to implement the Rust version.
+It took me less than an hour to implement the `.NET` [version](https://github.com/sgaliamov/rust-web-api/blob/master/dotnet/NotesApi/NotesApi/Controllers/NotesController.cs), which is just 55 lines of code, including all blank lines and line breaks, but it took me more than 2 days to implement the Rust version.
 This is too much even considering that I am new to this technology stack.
-And the code is at least twice as verbose.
+And the code that I ended up with to is at least twice as verbose.

-I chose [actix](https://actix.rs/) because it is one of the fastest web frameworks for Rust.
-My implementation was originally based on `r2d2`.
+My implementation was originally based on [r2d2](https://github.com/sfackler/r2d2).
+It's a generic connection pool for Rust.
 And since `r2d2_postgres` does not support asynchronous execution, I used the `actix_web::web::block` function to execute requests on the thread pool.

+Here is the implementation of the `get_note` method:

 ``` rust
 #[get("/{id}")]